Thomas Onslow, 2nd Earl of Onslow: Parliament

 Onslow entered the British House of Commons for Rye in 1775.
 In 1784, he left Rye and replaced his father's first cousin, Colonel Onslow, as MP for Guildford upon the retirement of the latter.
 He continued to represent that constituency until 1806, when he was replaced by his second son, Thomas Cranley.

 A supporter of the Foxite Whigs, Onslow was, however, rarely active in the House of Commons, presenting a petition in 1781 on behalf of a "body of the innholders of England", complaining of the quartering of soldiers upon them.
 As an associate of the Prince Regent, he was sent to Mrs Fitzherbert to tell her that the Prince had attempted suicide and only she could save his life, and he guarded the door of Fitzherbert's house when she secretly married the prince.
 However, he later fell out with the Prince, for reasons unknown, voting in favour of Pitt's regency proposal of 1789 and against the abolition of the slave trade in 1796.

 Militia

 He was appointed Colonel of the 1st Surrey Supplementary Militia (later 2nd Royal Surrey Militia) on 2 January 1797 on the recommendation of his father, who was Lord Lieutenant of Surrey.
 His son Arthur George Onslow was a lieutenant in the regiment.
 He resigned from the command in 1812 and handed it over to his second son, Thomas Cranley.

 Sport

 Cricket

-Onslow was an amateur cricketer mainly associated with Surrey and he made 3 known appearances in first-class matches from 1801 to 1808.
+Onslow was an amateur cricketer mainly associated with Surrey and he made 3 known appearances from 1801 to 1808.